Bundle a Node.js app within a rock

 sudo snap install rockcraft --classic

 We’ll use Docker to run the rock.
-You can install it as a snap:
+We can install it as a snap:

 sudo snap install docker